RendrFX/rendrfx-api/README.md

 ```

 ### Returns
-A job unique identifier in string format.
-An example job id would look like this `-KR3g3BhjmS00k3vMmJC`.
+A job object.
+An example job object would look like this `{jobId: -KR3g3BhjmS00k3vMmJC}`.

 ## View status of a video
 Each video job will have it's own status URL -